-The percentage of beneficial ownership prior to this offering in the table below is based on 66,875,742 shares of common stock deemed to be outstanding as of June 30, 2020, assuming the conversion of all outstanding shares of our preferred stock immediately prior to the completion of this offering, and assuming an initial public offering price of \$17.00 per share, which is the midpoint of the offering range set forth on the cover page of this prospectus, and the percentage of beneficial ownership at this offering in the table below is based on 81,575,742 shares of common stock assumed to be outstanding after the closing of the offering.
+The percentage of beneficial ownership prior to this offering in the table below is based on 66,875,742 shares of common stock deemed to be outstanding as of June 30, 2020, assuming the conversion of all outstanding shares of our preferred stock immediately prior to the completion of this offering, and based on the initial public offering price of \$20.00 per share.
+The percentage of beneficial ownership after this offering in the table below is based on 86,875,742 shares of common stock assumed to be outstanding after the closing of the offering.
 The information in the table below assumes no exercise of the underwriters' option to purchase additional shares.